The Middle East & Islam in Global Contexts

-Nancy Kalow, Instructor for the Center for Documentary Studies
+Nancy Kalow, Lecturing Fellow at the Center for Documentary Studies

 Students in this course will study the documentary record of the Middle East in photography, film, and oral history.
 We will begin with studio photography of the late nineteenth and early twentieth century and conclude with recent community-based, experimental, and student documentary production.
 How do communities document themselves, and why are social media, politics of representation, and aesthetics important in analyzing documentary research?
 The class includes a hands-on documentary component.
 We will learn best practices of documentary work and the nuts-and-bolts of audio recording, interviewing, transcribing, writing field notes, and editing.
 The documentary approach favors an open-ended and non-invasive interview process, in which interviewees offer deep reflections on their lives, historical events, and community or cultural traditions.
 Fieldwork from the class will be permanently housed at Duke's Archive of Documentary Arts.
 No prerequisites.